What is a North Carolina Certificate of Title Indemnity Bond?

 Get your certificate your title through this surety bond!

 What is a Certificate of Title Indemnity Bond?

-If you have lost your certificate of title and is applying for a replacement, the North Carolina Division of Motor Vehicles will ask you to submit certain requirements in order to validate ownership.
+If you have lost your certificate of title and are applying for a replacement, the North Carolina Division of Motor Vehicles will ask you to submit certain requirements to validate ownership.